There are 6 different cash programs:

 - General Assistance (GA) - An interim monthly cash grant for single or married adults who are unable to work for at least 45 days but plan to return to work or receive benefits from another state or federal program.

-- Group Residential Housing (GRH) - a monthly payment used to pay room and board for those unable to live on their own due to age or a disability.
+- Housing Support - a monthly payment used to pay room and board for those unable to live on their own due to age or a disability.

 How to Apply